rundeck/rundeck/docs/en/administration/01-installation.md

 * rewrite url: `http://127.0.0.1:81/{R:0}`
 * check `append query string`

-Then, any request coming to http://yoursite/rundeck will be proxying to your rundeck instance running on port 81 on the same server, and you'll be sure that every request will come in only proxyied by IIS, since rundeck is only listening to 127.0.0.1.
+Then, any request coming to http://yoursite/rundeck will be proxying to your rundeck instance running on port 81 on the same server, and you'll be sure that every request will come in only proxied by IIS, since rundeck is only listening to 127.0.0.1.

 #### Troubleshooting